pettik/PurrfectMatch/README.md

 Some small excersice from UDEMY courses - Colt Steel

 One of the first small excersices of the <a href="https://www.udemy.com/course/the-web-developer-bootcamp/">The Web Developer Bootcamp</a> Udemy course.
-Here is working with  free and open-source CSS framework: "Bootstrap".
+This was made with open-source CSS framework: "Bootstrap".

 Site looks like this -->